Skip to main content

 5. Kaliman P, et al. Rapid changes in histone deacetylases and inflammatory gene expression in expert meditators.
 Psychoneuroendocrinology.
 2014;40:96-107.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of precision medicine, there is no "one size fits all"; the right plan must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Ashvin Vijayakumar MD (Dr. Ash)